 The report attributes some of the industry’s acceptance of sexual harassment to the culture of tipping.
 Some women feel compelled to put up with harassment for fear of losing out on crucial tip money.

 “The culture of sexual harassment in the restaurant industry isn’t an accident,” said Ms. Jayaraman.
 “We can point directly to the sub-minimum wage and the fact that the majority of people living off tips are women and their take-home pay is inextricably linked to enduring vile behavior from customers, co-workers, and bosses.”

-In states such as New York, most restaurant workers earn $2.13 per hour from their employer.
-Most, if not all, of those wages are gone before the employee even sees the money – that income goes mainly towards paying taxes.
+In states such as New York, most restaurant workers earn $2.13 per hour from their employers.
+Most, if not all, of those wages, are gone before the employee even sees the money – that income goes mainly towards paying taxes.
 Instead, servers, bartenders, bussers, and food runners rely almost 100% on tips for their income.